jtmuller5/flutter_fast_cli/README.md

 - User feedback screen (fast_feedback)
 - Google maps setup (google_maps_flutter)
 - Biometric sign in (fast_biometrics)
+- Pre-built RSS feed module
+- Pre-build AI Chat module (for Firebase builds)
+- A generic Feedback feature that works out-of-the-box with Firestore, Supabase, Pocketbase or Appwrite
+- Adds billing dependency to app/build.gradle for subscription apps
 - Plus lots more

 To get all of the bricks, as well as lifetime updates and all future bricks that are added, check out our [website](https://cotr.dev/flutter-faster)!